Cuba Trip Information

 We will travel to Mantanza to continue with 2 days of clinics.

-Ending the week, we will travel to Varadero Beach for a couple of days of beach time before returning to the US.
+Ending the week, we will spend time immersing ourselves in the Cuban culture before returning to the US.

 Thank you for your inquiry about our Cuba trip.
 This particular trip is very different from any of the other trips with Power of a Nickel.
 When visiting Cuba several years ago we encountered a wonderful man who owned a travel agency in Cuba.
 After spending some time with him, he shared the real situation with us about the medical problems in his beloved country.
 Cuba has the largest medical school in the whole Caribbean and train physicians for deployment throughout the Caribbean and S. America.
 All physicians (except plastic surgeons) are employed of the government.
 After saying that, there are 2 physicians who are members of churches we will be working with and they are so happy to have us visit.
 Cuba has a wonderful public health system that perhaps we can learn from.
 The real problem is that when one of the easily accessed physicians orders a prescription, the prescription is taken to a pharmacy and, sadly, the shelves are empty.
 Literally empty.
 The lack of common meds such as aspirin, lisinopril, metformin, on and on… is unbelievable.
 The meds are not even available on the black market.
 A small package of Band-Aids is $10US.
 The need, then, is not so much for our medical services (although we certainly do give consultations and meds that we have with us, but rather the meds and supplies we take to our hosts.
 We take our listening and compassion to a wonderful people.
 We take our enthusiasm for the beauty of their country and their desire for us to enjoy ourselves in their world.

-Having explained that difference, the other difference is that Power of a Nickel is a humanitarian organization we embrace those of all different faiths.
-In Cuba, however, we have partnered with a Christian organization for this destination.
+Power of a Nickel is a humanitarian organization, and we embrace those of all different faiths.
+In Cuba, however, we have partnered with a Christian organization.
 The church leaders make all arrangements for the “clinics” that are held in their churches.
-As a healthcare provider, you are not required to participate in the religious activities – but are certainly welcomed to do so if that is your desire.
+As a healthcare provider, you are not required to participate in the religious activities – but are certainly welcomed to do so.

 Know that regardless of your religious affiliation, you are welcomed and we want you to experience Cuba comfortably.
 You will be asked to bring with you first aid items, OTC meds, and other health items.